garrandall/popular-music-data/tracks/break-it-to-me-gently-aretha-franklin.md

 I need, I need you, I need you, baby
 I need you, baby, one more hour
 Oh yeah, I need you, oh I need you
-Ooh baby, now, now, now, now, now, now, now, now, now one more day Oh yeah, I need you, baby, I need you
+Ohbaby, now, now, now, now, now, now, now, now, now one more day Oh yeah, I need you, baby, I need you
 I need you, I need you, I need you one more hour
 Yeah, yeah, yeah, yeah, yeah